 Symmetry is one dominant element of the Beaux-Arts style.
 New York City Townhouses are most likely five stories, complete with mansard roofs and dormers, limestone or brick façade, with little or no stoop.
 The front door on a Beaux-Arts style row house would probably be one or two steps above the sidewalk while the parlor floor is typically the second floor, boasting large windows and balconies.

 Other notable details include bay windows, casement windows, and metal cornices.
-The Upper East Side and Riverside Drive on the Upper West remain two Manhattan neighborhoods with terrific examples of this style of architecture.
+The Upper East Side and Riverside Drive on the Upper West remain two Manhattan neighborhoods with terrific examples of this architecture style.